storacha/RFC/rfc/ipni-w3c.md

 ## Goals

-A user can use a CID that identifies data stored on w3s to lookup the location where the data can be retrieved and content claims describing that data.
+A user can use a multihash that identifies data stored on w3s to lookup the location where the data can be retrieved and content claims describing that data. w3s can update content claims if necessary without having to republish data multihashes.

-The data's location can change and content claims about the data can change, at anytime during the data's storage lifetime, and queried for the data CIDs will be able to get the most locations and claims.

 This RFC describes how IPNI indexing can be used to lookup data locations and content claims for any CID within a CAR stored in w3c.

 ## Abstract

-A user stores data as a CAR file.
-This CAR contains a set of multihashes for individual pieces of data within the CAR.
+A user stores content as opaque blobs containing series of blocks addressed by multihashes.
+Currently, these blocks are collected into a CAR file for storage as one body of data.

-The user creates a an external CAR index [CARx-index](https://github.com/web3-storage/RFC/pull/9/files) that contains tuples of (CID, offset, length) of any items they intend to make individually retrievable from the car.
+The user creates an external CAR index [CARx-index](https://github.com/web3-storage/RFC/pull/9/files) that contains tuples of (multihash, offset, length) of any items the user intends to make individually retrievable from the car.

 With an [inclusion claim](https://hackmd.io/@gozala/content-claims?utm_source=preview-mode&utm_medium=rec#Inclusion-Claims), the user who created the CAR asserts that CAR contains a given set of multihashes, transitively, via the CARx-index.